How Much Energy Does a Water Heater Use?

 Install Low-Flow Faucets and Showerheads

-Modern laws require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
+Modern rules require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
 A new set of bathroom faucets must have flow rates below 1.5 gpm.

 Turn Down the Water Heater Temperature